QuineDot/rust-learning/src/dyn-elision-trait-bounds.md

     const S_CS: PhantomData<Box<dyn Single<'a> + 'a>> = Self::CS;
 }
 ```

-Elided lifetimes are still inferred to be `'static`...
+Elided lifetimes can be inferred to be `'static` elsewhere...
 ```rust
 #use core::marker::PhantomData;
 #trait Single<'a>: 'a + Send + Sync {}